-- What are the keywords that web surfers use to arrive at your website?
+- What are the keywords that people use to arrive at your website?

 - What words in email subject lines trigger the highest open rates?

-Here’s a list of power words used by one of our former clients who was so successful, the company was eventually sold to F + W Media.
-These words were posted on the office walls, and were used interchangeably for newsstand magazine cover lines, promotional copy, and email subject lines:
+Here’s a list of copywriting power words used by one of our former clients who was very successful in transitioning from a legacy magazine model to a digital-first business model.
+These words were posted on office walls, and were used interchangeably for newsstand magazine cover lines, promotional copy, and email subject lines:

 - Hot Special